 In 2015, there were 11.3 million average total viewers of the NCAA's March Madness, along with a record 80.7 million live video stream viewers.
 The most watched game attracted 28.3 million total viewers.
 If you don't think it's a big deal, you should try working in downtown Indianapolis this month (where our offices are)!
 We'll be working from home most of the month.

 This infographic from Koeppel Direct highlights the tremendous opportunity brands and marketers have to reach sports fans through cross-device advertising during March Madness.

-Last year’s March Madness marketing stats were staggering – 126 brands spent $1.163 billion on 30-second television spots that averaged $1.55 million each during March Madness Tweet This!.
+Last year’s March Madness marketing stats were staggering – 126 brands spent $1.163 billion on 30-second television spots that averaged $1.55 million each during March Madness.
 But that’s just the tip of the iceberg.
-The March Madness marketing season is a huge opportunity for cross-device advertising, and this year’s March Madness viewership is projected to be accessing even more content away from the television.
+The March Madness marketing season is a huge opportunity for cross-device advertising, and this year’s March Madness viewership is projected to be accessed even more content away from the television.